Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 `Warning: The following stories have not been authenticated!
 They are here only to document allegations.`

-The website profiles eight separate claims of sexual misconduct.
-Initially, half of them were marked as "placeholders" (Alice, Briar, Pheonix, and Sam), but the story for "Sam" has since been added.
+The website profiles eight separate claims from people who were "[harassed, plagiarized, humiliated, and abused — sexually, emotionally, and physically](https://archive.is/8m4Yk#selection-245.34-245.140)."
+Initially, half of them were marked as placeholders (Alice, Briar, Pheonix, and Sam), but the story for "Sam" has since been added.
 All are purposely under vague (i.e. anonymized) names.
 The GitHub copies of the entries are PNG images, all marked with the same date of December 31st, 2015; it is unclear what it signifies, but if anything it is most likely a date of submission.
 The non-placeholder entries are as follows:

 + "[Daniel](https://archive.is/R6nDq)," who was dating someone in the Tor community, says Appelbaum violated their privacy and propositioned them for sex.
 + "[Forest](https://archive.is/bUw87)," who was propositioned for sex and sexually assaulted while she was sleeping.